COVID-19 FAQ's - MARCH 2022

 Please be patient with us and follow our Covid-19 guidelines as best as you can.
 We want you to feel safe in the building, we also want to make sure our staff, volunteers and the artists are at as little risk as possible, so you can have a brilliant time here when you visit us.

 The Torch Theatre is a not-for-profit registered charity, if you can support us, however big or small, please consider making a donation here: https://www.torchtheatre.co.uk/support-the-torch

-Please also considering lobbying your local MP by writing to them to tell them how much the theatre and the arts means to you, especially in this part of Pembrokeshire.
+Please also consider lobbying your local MP by writing to them to tell them how much the Torch Theatre and the arts mean to you, especially in this part of Pembrokeshire.

 If you do need to get in contact with us, please email email@example.com